Meeting the Challenge of Short Duration Random Vibration Testing

 SUMMARY

-Aerospace random vibration tests often operate on extremely valuable equipment and must be completed within a brief timeframe.
-Creating a clear PSD that accurately reflects test results is difficult because of the time constraint and the statistical nature of PSD calculation.
-Two common methods used to address this challenge are Blank Display and Low-level Data Multiplication, but both actually hide the true test response of a DUT.
+Aerospace engineers often run random vibration tests on valuable equipment that must be completed within a brief timeframe.
+Creating a clear PSD that accurately reflects the test results is difficult because of the time constraint and the statistical nature of PSD calculation.
+Two common methods that attempt to address this challenge are blank display and low-level data multiplication, but both hide the true test response of a DUT.

 Sidebar